 The game was originally introduced in closed beta on April 7, 2020, with a restricted number of participants allowed to participate.
 Furthermore, Popular twitch streamers like Hiko, ShahZaM, Shroud, and others were seen working their way through the Valorant ranks.
 However, casual players became passionate about the game, and it exploded with its release as a free-to-play game on Riot Games on June 2, 2020.

-This blog post is all about the valorant ranking system so if you are interested in valorant ranks let’s dive in;
+As this blog post is all about the valorant ranking system let’s dive in;

 How to Play Valorant Ranked

 You must first achieve Riot’s basic criteria for Valorant ranking to begin playing competitive ranked games.
 Previously, the only criteria for ranking were to have played 20 unrated games.
 The problem with this was that the obstacle to entering the ranking scene for bots was too lower.
 Effective a result, as of Episode 4, Act 1, the account necessary level for ranking is 20.